cjlee112/socraticqs/doc/tutorial.rst

   the correct answer).
 (This is mainly useful for text-response questions).

-For multiple choice questions, additional columns are required:
+For multiple choice questions, additional columns are required, in this order:

 * the index of the correct choice, in standard Python zero-based indexing (i.e. zero is the first choice; 1 is the second choice, etc.).